 4. Consider The Non-Body Benefits

 Sure, a lot of us workout because we want that swimsuit body.
 But there are other benefits to fitness, such as combatting depression and addiction.
 For example, many facilities offering sober living in Los Angeles advocate fitness as part of therapy.
 If the physical results aren’t enough to motivate you, focus on the other benefits of exercise.
+Addiction Helper states “Taking up a sport will keep you active and healthy and will ensure that you always have something to do.
+Team sports will also mean meeting new people, which is an added bonus.
+That is why sports plays a massive part in the recovery process fro recovering addicts.”

 5. Stop Focusing On The Scale